Linux Foundation launches open source agriculture infrastructure project

 The Linux Foundation has lifted the lid on a new open source digital infrastructure project aimed at the agriculture industry.
 The AgStack Foundation, as the new project will be known, is designed to foster collaboration among all key stakeholders in the global agriculture space, spanning private business, governments, and academia.

-As with just about every other industry, there has been a growing digital transformation across the agriculture sphere in recent years, which has ushered in new connected devices for farmers and myriad AI and automated tools to optimize crop growth and circumvent critical factors such as labor shortages.
+As with just about every other industry in recent years, there has been a growing digital transformation across the agriculture sector that has ushered in new connected devices for farmers and myriad AI and automated tools to optimize crop growth and circumvent critical obstacles, such as labor shortages.
 Open source technologies bring the added benefit of data and tools that any party can reuse for free, lowering the barrier to entry and helping keep companies from getting locked into proprietary software operated by a handful of big players.

 Founded in 2000, the Linux Foundation is a not-for-profit consortium that supports and promotes the commercial growth of Linux and other open source technologies.
 The organization hosts myriad individual projects spanning just about every sector and application, including automotive, wireless networks, and security.